XpressAI/xircuits.io/docs/getting-started/xircuits-interface.md

 11. **Compile**: Codegens a python script based on current canvas.
 12. **Save and Run**: Executes the generated python script on the Python kernel based on Run Options.
 13. **Xircuits Run Options**
-    - **Run**: Saves, compiles, and executes Xircuits canvas.
+    - **Local Run**: Saves, compiles, and executes Xircuits canvas locally.
     - **Run w/o Compile**: Saves current canvas but does not compile the python script.
 Executes python script with the same filename as the .xircuits file.
-    - **Spark Submit**: Saves, compiles, then performs a cmd-based Spark Submit.
-For more information, read Spark Submit.
+    - **Remote Run**: Saves, compiles, then performs a cmd-based remote run.
+Used often for Spark Submit.
+For more information, read [Remote Run](../references/remote-run.md).

 ### Right Click Context Menu